briancaffey/cdk-fargate-patterns/docs/Lab3/_index.en.md

 weight: 50
 ---

-In this section, we will walk through some advanced topics including:
+In this section, we will walk through some advanced topics:

 - [Service Autoscaling](./service-autoscaling/readme)
 - [HTTPS with ACM Certificate](./https-with-acm/readme)